-In the UK and across the world, Covid-19 has forced employers and employees to restructure working habits, with almost half of the UK workforce being asked to work from home.
+In the US and across the world, Covid-19 forced employers and employees to restructure working habits, with almost half of the US workforce working from home as of June 2020.
 But what does this mean for the disabled community?
 We spoke to four people with disparate conditions who have experienced the ups and downs of remote working in unique ways.

 Covid-19 has shown how quickly workplaces can adapt when they need to.
-For the 13.9 million people with disabilities in the UK, demands for flexible working conditions have been at the heart of the battle for inclusivity for years.
+For the 48.9 million people with disabilities in the US, demands for flexible working conditions have been at the heart of the battle for inclusivity for years.
 Now that many employers have been forced to ask their employees to work from home, for those with disabilities, this has been both a blessing and a bane.
 There are as many needs as there are individuals.
-And while the Equality Act 2010 obliges UK employers to make adjustments and protect disabled people from unfair treatment, implementing accessible working conditions is not always easy.
+And while the Americans with Disabilities Act obliges employers in the USA to make adjustments and protect disabled people from unfair treatment, implementing accessible working conditions is not always easy.

 Alison Hendry: remote working can be lonely for those with hearing loss

 Alison Hendry has worked as a British Sign Language (BSL) development officer at the University of Edinburgh since October 2019.
 She was born profoundly deaf and uses a cochlear implant, a surgically implanted device that provides a sense of sound through electric signals.
 While she is able to speak well, the 31-year-old prefers using BSL to communicate because she feels as if she misses a lot of information otherwise.
 “Joining my current organisation was a little difficult as I was stepping back into a mainstream, hearing-dominated workplace.
 Thankfully, my manager and other colleagues have been amazing,” she said.